javiruiz01/factorial-challenge/README.md

 [ ] Add validation to the creation form.
 [ ] Handle errors in form when creating metrics.
 [ ] Show confirmation that the metric has been created.
+[ ] Allow users to see metrics by date.